Ashwindhas05/sample/README.md

-# sample to the entiere
+# sample to the entier